-32 The restatement of financial statements in accordance with this Standard may give rise to differences between the carrying amount of individual assets and liabilities in the statement of financial position and their tax bases.
-These differences are accounted for in accordance with IAS 12 Income Taxes.
+32 The restatement of financial statements in accordance with this Standard may give rise to differences between the carrying amount of individual assets and liabilities in the balance sheet and their tax bases.
+These differences are accounted for in accordance with Ind AS 12, Income Taxes.